 The Catholic Charities Refugee Resettlement Services Program, in conjunction with the United States Conference of Catholic Bishops, helps the newly arrived in the United States to reach self-sufficiency as quickly as possible and assists them with social and economic adjustment to their new community.
-The program serves newly arrived refugees, asylees, Cuban/Haitian Entrants, victims of human trafficking, and parolees.
+The program serves newly arrived refugees, asylees, Cuban/Haitian Entrants, victims of human trafficking, and parolees living with a sponsor within our 5 county service area (Palm Beach, Martin, Okeechobee, St. Lucie, and Indian River).
 All are foreign-born clients seeking a better life away from oppression, violence, and lack of freedom.
 Please see below for definitions of each.

 The main goal of the Refugee Resettlement Program is to facilitate the client’s self-sufficiency through employment, to ensure that they can provide for themselves, as well as giving them a sense of responsibility and involvement in their new community.
 Services may include: cash assistance; emergency rental assistance; transportation; employment services; orientation and referrals to community resources.
 The program promotes a resettlement model in which case management provides essential services and tools for developing the client’s self-sufficiency and employability.